Efik literature: Ewa Efiom

 Ewa Efiom was another notable poet of this era.
-In his poem, Utom Iñwañ, he recounts the old Efik passion for farming.
+In his poem, Utom In̄wan̄, he recounts the old Efik passion for farming.
 Although the Efik are predominantly a fishing community, the poem expresses the old love for farming and its proceeds.
 The poem further expands into other aspects of agriculture such as poultry.
 A major feature of Efiom's poem is the deviation from four-line stanza's common among traditional Efik poetry to five-line stanza's.
 Efiom includes the names of several deities in his poem such as Anansa, Ukon Esuk and Esierebom or Sunko monko who are all considered the guardians of tillage.

 Mbukpa E. Eyo

 Mbukpa E. Eyo was another poet whose poem on Akpa Uyọk gained much attraction in Efik circles during this era.
 The poem is based on an old myth among the Efik of an Ndem priest known as Uyọk who lived for so long that he was regarded as obnoxious those whom he lived with.
 Mbukpa describes his jaw as so disfigured that it was only compared to that of a she-goat.
 The Efik clans confer on how to get rid of Uyọk.
 Ikoneto suggests selling him; Obutong disagrees and thinks it absurd that Uyọk would be worth any price.
-Ikọt Ukpa suggests Uyọk should be buried alive; Asikpo Ito refuses to partake in such a decision for fear of reprisal from the deity, Ukọñ Esụk.
+Ikọt Ukpa suggests Uyọk should be buried alive; Asikpo Ito refuses to partake in such a decision for fear of reprisal from the deity, Ukọn̄ Esụk.
 In the end, the suggestion of Efut Ikọt Ekpe is taken that he should be abandoned at the river bank at Nimba at low tide early in the morning.
-Tradition does not reveal if Uyọk is silently carried away or roughly bundled into the boat but when he realises what the Efik clans have done, he invokes the deities, Anansa, Ukọñ Esụk and Atakpọ Uruan, against his offenders to deny them the benefits of a ripe old age.
+Tradition does not reveal if Uyọk is silently carried away or roughly bundled into the boat but when he realises what the Efik clans have done, he invokes the deities, Anansa, Ukọn̄ Esụk and Atakpọ Uruan, against his offenders to deny them the benefits of a ripe old age.
 The river where Uyọk is abandoned later became known as Akpa Uyọk (River Uyọk).
 The poem contains thirty-four stanzas with four lines in each stanza.